Category Archives: Finding a Dog

 A better home makes a better dog

 More recently, I helped move on a super dog with no faults, who just didn’t really fit into the home he was in.
-Once again, through contacts and messages, a more suitable home was found.
+Once again, I found a more suitalbe home through contacts and messages.
 When I asked how things were going, I received this response:

 He’s doing really well.
 They’re so proud of him, meeting grandchildren, family members, other dogs etc. They can’t believe how well he walks on lead.
 They adore him, which makes me so happy.”